sven-hash/docs/docs/integrations/socks5-client.md

   }}
 />

-There are 2 pieces of software that work together to send SOCKS5 traffic through the mixnet: the `nym-socks5-client`, and the `nym-network-requester`.
+There are 2 pieces of software that work together to send SOCKS traffic through the mixnet: the `nym-socks5-client`, and the `nym-network-requester`.

 The `nym-socks5-client` allows you to do the following from your local machine:
 * Take a TCP data stream from a application that can send traffic via SOCKS5.